30-14-2812. Data processing by controller -- limitations, MCA

 (b) the purpose for processing personal data;

-(c) the categories of personal data that the controller shares with third parties, if any;
+(c) the categories of personal data that the controller sells to or shares with third parties, if any;

-(d) the categories of third parties, if any, with which the controller shares personal data; and
+(d) the categories of third parties, if any, with which the controller sells or shares personal data; and

-(f) how consumers may exercise their consumer rights, including how a consumer may appeal a controller's decision regarding the consumer's request.
+(f) an explanation of the rights provided by 30-14-2808(1) and how consumers may exercise their consumer rights, including how a consumer may appeal a controller's decision regarding the consumer's request; and

 (b) A controller may not require a consumer to create a new account to exercise consumer rights but may require a consumer to use an existing account.